When can I retrieve my 1098-T form on POUNCE?

 IRS regulations state: “Qualified tuition and related expenses are tuition and fees a student must pay to be enrolled at or attend an eligible educational institution.”

-The IRS guidelines specifically include tuition and fees that were billed to students during the applicable calendar year.
-Fees for personal, living or family expenses are not considered a qualified fee and are not reported.
-This excludes fees for room and board, insurance, transportation (parking), and medical expenses (student health fees).
+The IRS guidelines specifically include tuition and fees that were paid by students during the applicable calendar year.
+Payments for personal, living or family expenses are not considered a qualified payments and are not reported.
+This excludes payments for room and board, insurance, transportation (parking), and medical expenses (student health fees).
 This is true even if the charge must be paid to the institution as a condition of enrollment or attendance.

-1098-T data is reported based on the dates tuition and fees were billed to your account.
+1098-T data is reported based on the dates tuition and fees were paid on your account.
 The IRS requires tax information to be reported based on the calendar year including January 1-December 31.
-If you registered for the next spring term during the prior calendar year, the charges were likely reported on the prior calendar year tax form.
-These charges are therefore reported in the tax year in which November falls.
+If you registered for the 2021 spring term during 2020, but paid in 2021, the payment will be reported on the 2021 1098-T tax form.

 I have graduated.
 How will I receive my 1098‐T form?